syntasso/kratix/demo/README.md

 ## Pre-demo setup

 ### Setup clusters
-Make sure your logged into lpass before running the setup script.
-Optionally, if you want to run in [low-internet mode ensure you've saved the images locally](#saving-the-images-for-low-internet) to `demo/cached-images/`.
+Make sure your logged into lpass before running the setup script, or export `LPASS_SLACK_URL` with the contents of `lpass show 6120120669854427362 --password`.
+Optionally (recommended), if you want to run in [low-internet mode ensure you've saved the images locally](#saving-the-images-for-low-internet) to `demo/cached-images/`.
 If any images are present they will be loaded during setup: